 When It's Hard to See.
 At dawn, dusk, in rain, or snow, you need to make yourself easier to see.
 If you are having trouble seeing other vehicles, other drivers will have trouble seeing you.
 Turn on your lights.
 Use the headlights, not just the identification or clearance lights.
 Use the low beams; high beams can bother people in the daytime as well as at night.

 When Parked at the Side of the Road.
-When you pull off the road and stop, be sure to turn on the fourway emergency flashers.
+When you pull off the road and stop, be sure to turn on the four-way emergency flashers.
 This is important at night.
-Don't trust the taillights to give warning.
-Drivers have crashed into the rear of a parked vehicle because they thought it was moving normally.